In my last post, I explained the pattern of the evolution of the Product Owner. This blog is about the evolution pattern of a Scrum Master.

 Unfortunately, many organizations do not recognize these Experts or don't understand how to keep them motivated.
 If they eventually leave, it will be a hard job to fill the vacuum they leave behind.

 If you would like to use the personas described in a workshop, you can download them here

-Want to know about the evolution of the developer, development team and the Agile manager?
+Want to know about the evolution of the Developer, Product Owner and the Agile manager?
 Keep reading the upcoming blog posts, there is more to come!!